Fumimaro Konoe: Early life

 Fumimaro Konoe (often Konoye), was born in Tokyo on 12 October 1891 to the prominent Konoe family, one of the main branches of the ancient Fujiwara clan.
 This made the Konoe "head of the most prestigious, and highest ranking noble house in the realm."
 They had first become independent of the Fujiwara in the 12th century, when Minamoto no Yoritomo divided the Fujiwara into the Five Regent Houses (go-sekke).
 Japanese historian Eri Hotta described the Konoe as "First among the go-sekke"; Fumimaro would be its 29th leader.
 While the average height of Japanese people at that time was around 160 cm (5 ft 3 in), Konoe was over 180 cm (5 ft 11 in) tall.

 Konoe's father, Atsumaro, had been politically active, having organized the Anti-Russia Society in 1903.
 Fumimaro's mother died shortly after his birth; his father then married her younger sister.
 Fumimaro was misled into thinking she was his real mother, and found out the truth when he was 12 years old after his father's death.

 Upon his father's death in 1912, Fumimaro not only inherited his father's aristocratic title of kōshaku (duke or prince) but also his debt.
 Thanks to the financial support of the zaibatsu Sumitomo, which he received throughout his career, and the auction of Fujiwara heirlooms, the family was able to become solvent.
 Fumimaro's younger brother, Hidemaro Konoye, later became a symphony conductor and founded NHK Symphony Orchestra.

 After graduating from Taimei Elementary School, he went on to study at Gakushuin, which was an institution to educate the children of the children of Japan's nobility.
 He was inspired by Inazo Nitobe, the dean of the First Higher School.
 Uncharacteristically for someone from a high-ranking aristocratic background, he chose to study at the First Higher School for university preparatory education, instead of staying at Gakushuin.
 Upon graduating in 1912, he proceeded to study philosophy at Tokyo Imperial University, where he again studied together with his former peers from Gakushuin.
 Konoe subsequently transferred to the law department of Kyoto Imperial University.
 One of his professors was the Marxist economist Hajime Kawakami.
-Under Kawakami's influence, Konoe became interested in socialism as a student and wrote a Japanese translation Oscar Wilde's "The Soul of Man Under Socialism."
+Under Kawakami's influence, Konoe became interested in socialism as a student and wrote a Japanese translation of Oscar Wilde's "The Soul of Man Under Socialism."